perrywink/java_blackjack/README.md

 # java_blackjack
-A Java app with Swing UI where you play Blackjack against a CPU.
+A Java app with Swing UI where you and you can play against your friends.
 This was a first-year uni project (finished in late November 2020) for a Java class I was taking which thought me proper OOP.

 ## Why Swing?